Think of a time when you were in “the flow.”

 You have identified what flow is and how flow feels.
 We will apply the Law of Flow and the fabulous four to your environment.

-Beauty – Beauty keeps the energy circulating in your space.
-The energy enters your space through the entrance and is attracted to beauty.
-Beautiful items keep the flow moving through the space from one beautiful article to the next.
+Beauty keeps the energy circulating in your space.
+Energy enters your space through the entrance and is attracted to beauty.
+Beautiful items keep the flow moving from one beautiful article to the next.

 Beauty has many forms.
 It could be color, art, photographs, plants, or furniture.
-An absolute must is that it makes you feel uplifted to be around it.
+An absolute must is that it uplifts you to be around it.
 Look around.
 What do you think brings beauty to your home?

 Law of Flow Tip #1

-Add some color that you love, rearrange or create new art, and bring in some life with plants or fresh flowers to improve the beauty of your home.
+To improve the beauty of your home, add some color that you love, rearrange or create new art, and bring in some life with plants or fresh flowers.
 Place something beautiful in each room, causing flow throughout your space.

-One sign of slow or stagnant flow is feelings of confusion, overwhelm, and stress.
+Confusion, feeling overwhelmed, and stress are signs of slow or stagnant flow.
 What areas of your home have too much stuff?
 Is it your kitchen counters filled with appliances or other clutter, closets with clothes you don’t wear, the garage packed full of items you don’t use, or your bedroom with clothes, laundry, or paperwork scattered about?

-It is time to evaluate what stuff you have in your space.
-If there is too much stuff, you are robbed of your joy, health, and peace of mind.
+It is time to evaluate what you have in your space.
+You are robbed of your joy, health, and peace of mind if you have too much stuff.
 Clutter adds to feelings of stress.

 Think of too much stuff, like big rocks in a river.
 The water (flow) must go around them.
 The good question is, “Does this item bring me joy, or is it just taking up space?”
 Something taking up space could be slowing or stopping the flow in your life, adding to your stress.

 Clutter slows the flow of your money, health, and relationships.
-You may have money but not be able to hold onto it or you may have enough money but not feel abundant.
-If an item does not bring you joy, it is time to eliminate it.
+You may have money but not be able to hold onto it, or you may have enough money but not feel abundant.
+It is time to eliminate an item that does not bring you joy.

 Law of Flow Tip #2

-Start in an area that has too much stuff.
-Pick up an item and ask yourself, “Do I love this and does this bring me joy?” if your answer is no, then it is time to get rid of it.
+Start in an area with too much stuff.
+Pick up an item and ask yourself, “Do I love this, and does this bring me joy?”
+If your answer is no, it is time to get rid of it.
 Create a bag or box of things to donate and take them to the donation center.

 Broken items create slow flow or stagnation.
 Everything in your space needs to be in good operating order.
 The broken item or burned-out light bulb is draining you of valuable energy that could be used to create the life you desire.
 What broken and non-working items do you have in your environment?